chef/automate/dev-docs/adding-data/adding_test_data.md

 ensure you have `jq` installed

+there are three options...
-option one: `infra_service_load_sample_data`
+1. `infra_service_load_sample_data`

     By default, 50 records of the infra servers and orgs will be added with the prefix `chef-server` and `chef-org` respectively.

-option two: `infra_service_load_sample_data -N 100 -S infra-server -O infra-org` 100 records of the infra servers and orgs will be added, modify the numbers on each of those options to meet your needs.
+1. `infra_service_load_sample_data -N 100 -S infra-server -O infra-org`

+    100 records of the infra servers and orgs will be added, modify the numbers on each of those options to meet your needs.
-option three: look through the pinned items in slack channel #automate-infra-views and follow the instructions there (works against running chef server)
+1. [internal steps](https://chefio.slack.com/archives/CPYNX33LJ/p1583485764104300) this is the only method that works against a running chef server and will allow you to get data that does not result in the cookbook error

 ----------------------------------------------------------------------------------
 # DELETING DATA